As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Ecwid is extremely easy to set up and integrates well with existing websites.

-Ecwid is an excellent choice for quickly selling online without rebuilding your website if you already have a website or blog.
+Ecwid is an excellent choice for quickly selling online without rebuilding your existing website or blog.
 It’s ideal for smaller operations with limited product catalogs.

 Shopify

-Shopify is also known for its ease of use but requires more setup if starting from scratch.
+Shopify is also known for its ease of use, but it requires more setup if starting from scratch.

 The platform offers a drag-and-drop store builder, and once set up, managing your store is straightforward.
-It’s great for businesses that plan to grow and need a platform that scales.
+It’s great for businesses that plan to grow and need a scalable platform.

 5. Payment Options and Fees: Ecwid vs Shopify